patcoll/qmk_keymaps/README.md

 fork.

-The code here scripts the setup of a QMK firmware repo, symlinking my custom keymaps, and allowing me to have a QMK working area without all the extra maintenance.
+The code here scripts the setup of a QMK firmware repo, symlinking my custom stuff, and allowing me to have a QMK working area without all the extra git maintenance.

 It assumes you have `direnv`, `git`, `qmk` (The QMK CLI), and probably more.